supabase/wrappers/docs/catalog/notion.md

 #### Notes

+- The `attrs` column contains all user attributes in JSON format
 - The `page_id` field is added by the FDW for development convenience
-- All blocks, including nested children blocks, belonging to one page will have the same `page_id`
+- All blocks, including nested children blocks, belong to one page will have the same `page_id`
 - Query pushdown supported for both `id` and `page_id` columns
 - Use `page_id` filter to fetch all blocks of a specific page recursively
-- Querying all blocks without filters may take a long time due to recursive fetching
+- Querying all blocks without filters may take a long time due to recursive data requests

 ### Page